rdeforest/eforth/CSGO/analysis/2017/ESL Pro League Season 6 - Odense/Group Stage/Week 1/Day-6-EU.md

  - G2 plants, takes mouse down to just ropz and he can't clutch it

 - Round 4: 3/1 Mouse
- - ropz clutches it with trigger discipline and situational awareness
+ - [HIGHLIGHT} ropz clutches it with trigger discipline and situational awareness

 - Round 5: 4/1
  - 4v4 by 1:25